diffpy/diffpy.github.io/products/diffpycmi/index.rst

 =========

-If you use this software in a research work which leads to publication, we ask you to acknowledge the use of DiffPy-CMI by citing the following
+If you use this software in a research work which leads to publication, we ask you to acknowledge the use of DiffPy.CMI by citing the following
 paper:

 * |citeJuhasAca15|